-Right in the midst of India's most premier sporting event, and on the heels of the upcoming sale of media rights of the Indian Premier League, which is likely to be picked at astronomical numbers, the Online Gaming (Regulation) Bill, 2022 (Bill) was introduced in the Lok Sabha on 1 April 2022 as a private members bill.
+The Online Gaming (Regulation) Bill, 2022 (Bill) was introduced in the Lok Sabha on 1 April 2022 as a private members bill, in the midst of India's most premier sporting event, and on the heels of the upcoming sale of media rights of the Indian Premier League, which is expected to fetch astronomical sums.

-The Statement of Objects and Reasons accompanying the Bill has underscored that it has been introduced with the dual aims of preserving integrity in online gaming and also introducing a regulatory regime for online gaming.
+The Statement of Objects and Reasons accompanying the Bill has underscored that it has been introduced with the dual aims of preserving integrity in online gaming and introducing a regulatory regime for online gaming.